cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_JAL_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The JAL behavior shall be applied when the opcode is JAL.
+  When the opcode is JAL, the pc register shall be loaded with the signed sum of the immediate value and the address of the instruction.

 .. requirement:: F_JAL_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The pc register shall be updated with the sum of the address of the JAL instruction with the first instruction parameter.

-.. requirement:: F_JAL_03
   :rationale: The JAL instruction shall output the address to the following instruction for it to be used as a *return address* in the case of a function call.
   :derivedfrom: U_INSTRUCTION_SET_01

-  The result of JAL shall be the address of the JAL instruction incremented by 4.
+  When the opcode is JAL, the register pointed by the rd field shall be loaded with the address of the instruction incremented by 4.

 JALR
 ````